sunandabansal/WcDe/README.md

 This repository provides implementation for generating Word Clusters based Document Embedding (WcDe).
 The purpose of this repository, at the moment, is to allow the user to experiment with the methodology.
 Therefore, at the moment, the demo is only configured to work for BBC datasets with 100-dimensional pre-trained GloVe embedding.
 This demo generates WcDe document representations, clusters them and evaluates the performance based on the Normalized Mutual Information score.

 ## Files and Methods
-1. `demo.py` - This file is to be run for the demo.
+1. `demo.py` - This file runs the demo.
 It contains the methods and parameters that are specific to this demo.
     1. `__main__` - The main body of `demo.py` that sets the demo parameters, generates document vectors, clusters document vectors and evaluates the performance using Normalized Mutual Information between the clusters and the true class of documents.
 The parameters that can be set for the demo are -

         | Variable             | Default Value                | Type        | Comment                                                                                                      |